RCCCoC Annual Meeting 2024

 No Admission and Free Parking —save you money to by from our Pottery and Art Vendors …that will be more fun!

+“for the love of mud!”
 As Always!…It is Free Admission, Free Parking and Free enjoyment for the family unless you choose to purchase from our many pottery and craft vendors we plan to have.
 Children’s Little Brown Jug area will be filled with old time events, pottery and craft making and so much more!
-Come have Fun on May 20, 2023
+Come have Fun on May 18.
+2024.
+Then in the evening we will finish in Roberta with tug of war, corn hole tournament and even some sort of racing…(more to come on this surprise.)

-Lunch and Learn held at Musella Baptist Church, Musella, Georgia 2023.
 Potters, Arts and Crafts available for your shopping needs!
-Stephen Johnson, Shelby West, Jon and Constance Brinley, Derrek Bellflower, Kris Robson, just to name a few.
+Stephen Johnson, Shelby West, Jon and Constance Brinley, Derrek Bellflower, Kris Robson, and many others have been contacted to show the wonderful potter hand made.
 Kiln will be fired on May 13 and many items will be ready to sell including Johnson and West pottery.

 Entertainment on the field